zdanek/maverick/modules/vision.md

 If FFC is set in the config file, vision_seek will automatically apply it.
 More information about this FFC procedure can be found in the github project of the main supporting library behind vision_seek:
 https://github.com/maartenvds/libseek-thermal
+#### Output
+Vision_seek has three methods of output, all controlled by setting the *OUTPUT* parameter in the *~/data/config/vision/vision_seek.conf* config file.
+ - _window_: This outputs to a local window.
+This will not work when running vision_seek as a service, as the service is disconnected from any terminal and does not know where to create the window.
+Instead, run `vision_seek.sh` from the command line, either logged into the desktop or through ssh with X-forwarding enabled (*ssh -X* or *ssh -Y*).
+ - _filename.avi_: This outputs a raw video file to specified filename/path.
+Raw video files can be very large but because of the relatively low resolution of the Seek devices this should not be a problem.
+ - _appsrc gstreamer pipeline_: It is also possible to specify a gstreamer pipeline - _Note: the pipeline must start with 'appsrc ! '_.
+This can be very useful for compressing the video, transcoding or converting the video format, or streaming over the network.
+Several examples are given in the config file.

 ### Vision_landing
 vision_landing combines the Aruco, Gstreamer, OpenCV and optionally RealSense components to create a system that analyses video in realtime for landing markers (Aruco/April fiducial markers, or tags) and uses these markers to estimate the position and distance of the landing marker compared to the UAV and passes this data to the flight controller to achieve Precision Landing.
 The flight controller applies corrections according to the attitude of the UAV to work out what needs to be done to land directly on the marker.
 A well tuned setup can achieve reliable accuracy to within a couple of centimeters.